► Kia Niro hybrid crossover tested

 Perhaps because there's no switchable EV mode, Kia has gone to inordinate trouble to make the powertrain as quiet as possible, especially under urban driving conditions when the petrol engine stops and starts frequently.
 This has been managed very successfully, with the engine bay ruthlessly well insulated from the cabin.
 You can barely hear the engine start.

 High-speed stability on motorways is good, and there's practically no noise from under the bonnet unless you really floor it.
 Normal cruising speeds are accompanied only by wind noise from door mirrors and modest tyre roar.

-The impending gleam of something called 'Predictive Energy Control', not yet fitted to the specimen we drove, works with the sat nav to optimise hybrid system performance.
+The impending gleam of something called 'Predictive Energy Control', works with the sat nav to optimise hybrid system performance.
 For instance, boosting electric motor power on inclines and charging the battery on downhill sections.

 But I expect it handles like a cow in ice?

 It's OK, actually.
 The power density of lithium-ion batteries means the pack is small enough to fit under the rear seats, so the Niro doesn't suffer from the tail-heavy behaviour of some rival hybrids.
 But, even though the battery pack is inside the wheelbase, you can still feel the weight.